Why Is My Work Ethic Gone

 Sometimes work becomes boring — it isn’t your fault or anyone else’s.
 Maybe you no longer align with the brand and mission of the company, or maybe you’ve been introduced to something amazing and need to focus your energy elsewhere.

-For eight years I worked in retail because I always found it to be fun and challenging — every day is different, you get to meet new people, and there’s always complex problems to solve the higher your position is.
-But at year eight, I realized was no longer interested.
+For eight years I worked in retail because I always found it to be fun and challenging — every day is different, you get to meet new people, and there are always complex problems to solve the higher your position is.
+But in year eight, I realized was no longer interested.
 In my final retail role as a general manager, one of my responsibilities was being a buyer and speaking with vendors.
 This involves shmoozing, small talk, and selling vendors on the idea of how great their brand is — things I have no interest in doing.
 So my realization was that I hit one of the most top roles in a retail company and I didn’t like what I would have to do, so I instantly realized there’s nothing more for me to accomplish in retail.
-I resigned and spent two years doing oddjob looking for what I love.
+I resigned and spent two years doing odd jobs looking for what I love.
 I found writing and that has opened up numerous doors for me.

 What are you passionate about?
 Can your current job help you get there?
 If not, can you balance work with life and find time to build on your passion?
 If not, the next reason your work ethic may be gone can guide you.

 You’re Not Investing In Your Personal Life

 Not having work-life balance and no longer being passionate about your job tie into this reason your work ethic is gone.
 Realistically, everyone isn’t meant to accomplish their wildest dreams at work, and that’s fine.
 There are plenty of people who have jobs they mildly enjoy, but they use them only for the monetary benefits.
 Once they leave work, they invest in the various hobbies they’re passionate about, allowing them to have more to live for.